alyersin/City-Chase-NEXTJS-SQLite/README.md

 ## Features

-- **Browse Products**: Explore a wide range of products across multiple categories.
+- **Search Cities**: Use the Google Places Autocomplete API to search for cities worldwide.
+- **View City Details**: Access detailed city information, including:
+- - Name, Country
+- - Latitude, Longitude
+- - Population, Time Zone
+- **Interactive Map**: View city locations interactively using Google Maps.
-- **Add to Favorites**: Save products to a favorites list for quick access.
+- **Add to Favorites**: Save cities to your favorites for quick access.
-- **Customization**: Adjust product preferences and categories for a personalized experience.
-- **Authentication**: User registration and login are supported via NextAuth and MongoDB for a secure experience.
+- **Authentication**: User registration and login functionality to ensure a personalized experience.
-- **Responsive Design**: Optimized for mobile and desktop, ensuring a seamless user experience on any device.
+- **Responsive Design**: Optimized for both mobile and desktop, providing a seamless experience across all devices.

 ## Installation